- You cannot have both a standard sandbox and a premium sandbox simultaneously.

 - The Primo publishing profile on Alma sandbox is active and configured like it is in production (by default, after a premium sandbox refresh, it should be identical to production).
 Although you cannot schedule publishing on the Alma sandbox, you can publish up to 10K records using the on-demand job Primo Republish Set of Titles.

 - On the Alma sandbox, all relevant FTP hostnames/IP addresses are in the FTP Include List mapping table (see Configuring Allowed S/FTP Connections During Testing).

-- In your Primo sandbox environment, change the FTP location of the pipe from which to import records.
+In your Primo sandbox environment, change the FTP location of the pipe from which to import records.
 The Primo publishing profile on the Alma sandbox appends /sandbox onto the subdirectory of the target FTP server; this ensures that the Alma and Primo production and sandbox servers publish and harvest to/from different locations.
 For example, if your Alma production environment exports MARC 21 data to the directory a/b/c, the Alma sandbox environment exports to the directory a/b/c/sandbox.
 You must define the Primo pipe definition with the same directory location (with /sandbox) for harvesting those Alma premium sandbox published records.
-For more information on Alma's Primo publishing and Primo's harvesting, see Publishing Alma Data to Primo and Harvesting and Publishing Alma Records in Primo
+For more information on how to export records to Primo and to load the records into Primo, see the following articles:

 - Create a set of titles on the Alma sandbox.

 - Run the Primo Republish Set of Titles publishing profile on the Alma sandbox.

 - Harvest to the Primo sandbox by running the pipe (for example, with pipe name: <customer_code>_ALMA_sandbox) on the Primo sandbox.

 - Wait until the indexing and hotswapping are complete.